 Introduce your team to online collaboration tools and conduct onboarding sessions that will teach them how to use these tools.
 There are several free and paid materials online that will show you how to navigate these tools.

 Extend the margin settings to make the printer use less paper.
 Encourage employees to dispose of paper securely in the paper recycle bin.
 Additionally, if in the home or office environment, reducing your print volume will help reduce the amount of ink and toner cartridges you use and reduce plastic waste.

 We can recycle the basic types of printing paper.
-Of course, there are other paper needs apart from printing such as paper for packaging.
+Of course, there are other paper needs apart from printing, such as paper for packaging.
 Not all paper waste will be reusable or recyclable.
 But, as much as possible, ensure that your purchasing department is choosing the most environment-friendly choices within the budget.

 There are some larger corporations with enough capital to take a position in a small-scale recycling plant.
 They create an employment center while ensuring that their paper waste doesn't go to landfills and water bodies.
-This helps relieve the corporation of seeking out an environmentally safe technique of disposing of their waste.
+This helps relieve the corporation of seeking out an environmentally safe technique for disposing of their waste.

 By simply looking around in your next meeting, you can get a good idea of how much paper is being used up per meeting.
 Some people come in with their hardbound notebooks.
 Others grab printing paper from the printer on their way in.

 Companies should make sure that paper bins are within reach of employees.
 One of the reasons why people do not recycle is because of the extended process of refuse sorting.
-People recycle more once it's convenient1.
+People recycle more once it's convenient.
 Make it easier for workers to recycle office waste by meeting them wherever they happen to be (e.g. at their desks) with a bin.

 With the many other aspects of building a company, waste culture is often an afterthought.
 To encourage better management and disposal of paper, consider creating expectations and guidelines for your members to follow.
 Because if your company does not create a deliberate culture around waste in the office, then one will be created through personal habits.

 Many companies create reports in their different departments between two to 12 times a year.
 Whether these are financial reports or sales reports, they often contain a lot of text, images, visual data representations, and so on.
-This amount of information takes up a lot of page space, and eventually, paper space when they are printed.
+This amount of information takes up a lot of page space, and, eventually, paper space when they are printed.

-While hardbound reports used to be the norm, they are completely unnecessary now.
-All information included can be shared digitally to hundreds of people without wasting paper.
+While hardbound reports used to be the norm, they are entirely unnecessary now.
+All information included can be shared digitally with hundreds of people without wasting paper.
 If you have meetings where the content of a report will be discussed, a projector can be used to blow up each page and have everyone follow along easily.

 It's one thing to create policies, and it's another thing to enforce them.
 Ensure that, regarding paper waste, you're doing both.
 For example, ask your purchasing department to buy only paper products with post-consumer recycled content and products with Forest Stewardship Council Certification (FSC).
 Ask that giant print jobs are first tested in little batches; an outsized unskilled print job may be very wasteful.

 These requirements should not just be shared by word of mouth.
 Include them in the office policies along with the repercussions of deliberate paper waste by any employee.
 Simply encouraging people to ask, "do I really need to print this?" can go a long way.

 While the act of tossing a piece of paper into the trash seems harmless, there are a lot of underlying factors that outline your contribution to environmental damage.
 Provide paper waste education to your team, and encourage positive improvements in how everyone uses paper.

 |WASTE MANAGEMENT IN ASEAN COUNTRIES.
 United Nations Environment Programme, 2017|